E-commerce

 Complete with a chatbot

-A streamlined checkout does not replace a good answer to preliminary questions: delivery times, in-store pickup, regulated products.
-An AI chatbot like Qstomy can clarify these points before payment and reduce cart abandonment caused by doubt.
+A refined checkout does not replace good answers to preliminary questions: delivery times, in-store pickup, regulated products.
+An AI chatbot like Qstomy can clarify these points before payment and reduce drop-offs caused by uncertainty.
 See also AI chatbot integration on Shopify and the e-commerce chatbot guide.

 Summary

-Conditional delivery instructions are meant to display a useful field only when the context requires it, then store the response in a usable metafield.
-On Shopify, Checkout UI extensions are the modern tool described in the documentation, with Shopify Plus availability rules on key funnel steps and an official tutorial for an instructions field linked to the cart.
-Combine business logic with UX guidelines, real testing in the checkout editor, and ongoing monitoring of app distribution requirements.
-Finally, keep track of the extension API versions you target: updates to the shopify.extension.toml schema and the Shopify CLI can impact rendering or your extension’s network capabilities.
+Conditional delivery instructions aim to display a useful field only when the context requires it, then store the response in a usable metafield.
+On Shopify, Checkout UI extensions are the modern tool described in the documentation, with Shopify Plus availability rules on the key steps of the funnel and an official tutorial for an instruction field linked to the cart.
+Pair business logic with UX guidelines, real tests in the checkout editor, and monitoring of app distribution requirements.
+Finally, keep track of the extension API versions you are targeting: updates to the `shopify.extension.toml` schema and the Shopify CLI can affect the rendering or network capabilities of your extension.

 FAQ

-For a custom extension, yes: the path described in the documentation relies on Shopify CLI, extension code, and the shopify.extension.toml configuration.
+For a custom extension, yes: the flow described in the documentation relies on Shopify CLI, the extension code, and the `shopify.extension.toml` configuration.
 Turnkey apps can reduce the need for in-house code.

 Is it limited to Shopify Plus?